Office hours

 Exeter EX4 4RJ

-Sam is the Director of Business Engagement and Innovation for Geography with responsibilites for the oversight of business devlopment & commercialisation, diversification of sources of research income and executive education in geography.
-In 2015 he received the Progress in Human Geography Best Paper Prize for the article "The matter of 'virtual' geographies".
-Sam was appointed a Fellow of the Higher Education Academy in 2016.
-Sam is a Fellow of the RGS-IBG and Deputy Chair of the RGS-IBG Digital Geographies research group.
-Sam has previously contributed as committee member, web officer and treasurer for the RGS-IBG History and Philosophy of Geography research group between 2008-2017 and as an ordinary committee member for the RGS-IBG Social & Cultural Geography research group between 2013-2015.
-Sam was awarded a PhD in Geography from the University of Bristol in 2010, funded by a 1+3 studentship from the ESRC.
+Sam is Director of Business Engagement and Innovation for Geography, with responsibility for business development and commercialisation, diversification of research income, and executive education.
+He received the Progress in Human Geography Best Paper Prize in 2015 for “The matter of ‘virtual’ geographies” and was appointed Fellow of the Higher Education Academy in 2016.
+Sam was awarded a PhD in Geography from the University of Bristol in 2010, funded by an ESRC studentship.